bjoern-hempel/js-analysis/README.md

 #### 2.2.2 "Copy" example:

 If you want to keep the values from the used matrix `matrix1`, you can do a copy from the calculation result.
-Just add another parameter:
+Just add another parameter to the calculation function:

 ```javascript
 /* create two matrices */